badgeteam/website.old/content/blog/bodgetheme/20200408_taxonomy/index.md

 draft       : false
-title       : "Taxonomy tests" author      : "Elborro" description : "Test for taxonomies and related shortcodes to display them in blog posts.
-Just a simplified overview for now.
-Polishing can be done later."
+title       : "Taxonomy tests" author      : "Elborro"

 # Description overrides the automated summary of marked-up content
 #  at the bottom of this file.